-The decision not to reappoint a faculty member at the expiration of a fixed term of service shall be made by the appropriate institutional faculty and administrative officers early enough to permit timely notice to be given.
-For full-time faculty at the rank of instructor, assistant professor, associate professor, or professor, the minimum requirement for timely notice shall be as follows:
+For a non-reappointment of a tenure track faculty member, the faculty employment decision shall be made by the appropriate institutional faculty and administrative officers early enough to permit reasonable notice to be given.
+For a full time, tenure track faculty member, timely notice shall be as follows:

-- 1. During the first year of service at the University, the faculty member shall be given not less than ninety (90) calendar days' notice before the employment contract expires; and - 2.
-During the second year of continuous service at the institution, the faculty member shall be given not less than one-hundred and eighty (180) calendar days' notice before the employment contract expires; and - 3.
-After two or more years of continuous service at the institution, the faculty member shall be given not less than twelve (12) months' notice before the employment contract expires.
+- a.
+During the first year of service at the University, the faculty member shall be given not less than 60 calendar days' written notice before the specified term contract expires; - b.
+During the second year of continuous service at the University, the faculty member shall be given not less than 90 calendar days' written notice before the specified term contract expires; and - c.
+After two or more years of continuous service at the University, the faculty member shall be given not less than 12 months' written notice before the specified term contract expires.